jeremysprofile/jeremysprofile.github.io/README.md

+NOTE to forgetful future me: I set up forwarding from `[jeremy.]richards.dev[/*]` to `https://jeremy.richards.dev/cv` because my website is not in a state that provides a positive signal to people who might hire me.

 # Jeremy's wobsite
 I don't know what I'm doing (before starting this in early 2020, I knew no CSS or javascript).
 I'm going to make a website.